 THE FOUNDATION WAS DIFFERENT

-Also; we should note that the acquisition of the silver used in the building of the tabernacle’s foundation was from a different source.
-Unlike the gifts mentioned above, this silver was required to be given.
-It was collected from the people as a type of tax, or a ransom of sorts.
+Silver for the foundation of the tabernacle was required to be given.
+It was collected from the people as a type of tax, or a sort of ransom for the first and the best of the people (the first-born sons.)

 A certain amount of silver was required from every man of military age (those who were over 20 years old.)
 Each man was required to pay one-half shekel as a redemption price for his life.

 First, the men would confess their sins.
 Next, they would ask for God’s forgiveness.
-They would bring the cost of redemption and pay their redemption price at the tabernacle.
+They would bring the cost of redemption (the one-half silver shekel coin) and pay their redemption price to the priest presiding at the tabernacle.

 THE COST OF REDEMPTION

-The price for redemption of one man’s life was one-half shekel of silver.
+As we have already mentioned, the price for redemption of was always determined to be one-half shekel of silver.

-There were 603,550 men over 20 living in the wilderness.
-Each brought their half shekel of silver.
-All of these half-shekels totaled to 100 talents of silver.
-This redemption silver was used to make the sockets which held up the 50 bars of The Holy Place.
+There were 603,550 men over the age of 20 living in the wilderness.
+Each brought their half-shekel of silver.
+All of these half-shekels totaled to equal 100 talents of silver.
+This redemption silver was used to make the silver sockets which held up the 50 bars of The Holy Place in the wilderness tabernacle.
+You could say the required cost of the life of every first-born son was paid to redeem them.

 A scripture relating to these facts can be found in Exodus 30:16:

-Christ had not yet come.
-There was no Messiah to save them.
+Know and understand that Christ had not yet come.
+At that time, there was no Messiah to save them.
 Each man was responsible for his own soul.

 From the days of Adam and Eve there had been talk of a Messiah.
 He had not yet appeared on the scene.
-There was no atonement automatically provided for the souls of these people.
+There was nothing in those days which automatically made atonement for the souls of these people.

 SPECIFICS OF THE REDEMPTION PRICE

-Very specific instructions were given about the requirement of this redemption price.
+Very specific instructions were given for the requirements of this redemption price.
 The rules Moses implemented and followed were spelled out in many areas of the scriptures.
 Here are two more examples:

 And the Lord spoke to Moses, saying, “When you take the sum of the children of Israel after their number, then every man shall give a ransom for his soul to the Lord, when you number them; so that there is no plague among them, when you number them.